branscha/lib-scripty/docs/man-scripty-syntax.md

 **defvar**

-This form creates a global bindingKey.
+This form creates a global binding.
 It evaluates the value before setting, the result is the value: (defvar name val) | (defvar name=val).
 The value can be changed with set.
 Example 1

 	> defvar pi 3.141592653